Sylvie-C/pendu.py/README.md

 # pendu.py
 Hanging man game in french.

-Still working on adding new player to "scores.txt" file (previous player and scores erased), but game ok.
+Still missing adding new player to "scores.txt" file (previous player and scores erased), but game ok.